Surendra4306/Robust_yield_prediction/README.md

 # Holt's Winter:
 Holt-Winters, also known as Triple Exponential Smoothing, is a time series forecasting method that is commonly used in business and economics to make short-term predictions about future values of a variable based on historical data.

 The Holt-Winters method takes into account three components of a time series: trend, seasonality, and level.
-Trend represents the overall direction of the series, seasonality represents repeating patterns over a fixed period of time, and level represents the baseline value of the series.
+Trend represents the overall direction of the series, seasonality represents repeating patterns over a fixed period, and level represents the baseline value of the series.

 The algorithm applies exponential smoothing to each of these three components separately and combines them to make a forecast.
 The method is called "triple" exponential smoothing because it involves three exponential smoothing calculations.

 Holt-Winters is useful when a time series has both trend and seasonality, making it difficult to make accurate predictions using other methods such as simple moving averages.
 It is a powerful forecasting tool that can be used in a wide range of applications, from finance and economics to weather forecasting and energy demand prediction many more.

-Tools and Technology Stack: • Jupyter notebook • Python
+Tools and Technology Stack: • Jupyter Notebook • Python

-Conclusion: The project has successfully demonstrated the use of Holt's Winter in the development of customer life time value Forecasting model on a dataset consisting of various parameters related to the obtaining of Yiled.
-The results were very not so realistic in nature as no one were unable to predict the future accurately.
+Conclusion: The project has successfully demonstrated the use of Holt's Winter in the development of customer lifetime value Forecasting model on a dataset consisting of various parameters related to the obtaining of Yield.
+The results were very not so realistic as no one was able to predict the future accurately.